Camino Santiago De Compostela, or Way of St. James, is one of the most famous long distance pilgrimage walks in the world.

 To complete the whole journey from beginning to end would see us cover a distance of over seven hundred and fifty km, a feat often accomplished these days without interruption, but only by those truly dedicated and with over five weeks to spare.
 Our challenge will be much more modest with a choice of two distances on the final journey into Santiago.

 The first is a walk of 87km from the town of Portomarin to Santiago, and the second is more strenuous, as it covers a longer distance in the same five days of walking.
-You will decide which walk best suits you.MAKE AN ENQUIRY
+You will decide which walk best suits you.CONTACT US

 Sarria to Santiago.
 110km.